kallerouvinen/ue-steam-multiplayer-template/BACKLOG.md

 - Add brief instructions to Readme about the steps needed to make Steam multiplayer work in user's own projects using this repo

 ## Consider to do

+Stuff I'm considering to implement, but are not promised.

 - Kicking players
 - Banning players